 Fast forward 25 years, and consumer technology sector supports 18.2 million U.S. jobs and represents 12% of our GDP.

 The U.S.-Mexico-Canada Trade Agreement (USMCA) is the first trade agreement to address digital trade and include specific language to protect the internet.
-Tell Congress it's time for a "New NAFTA" that addresses the digital economy — and USMCA needs their support.
+Tell the Senate it's time for a "New NAFTA" that addresses the digital economy — and USMCA needs their support.

 The digital economy is critical to the U.S. economy.
 The entire U.S. economy relies on digital technologies and the seamless flow of data across borders for industries including manufacturing, services and agriculture — not just those commonly labeled “tech.”

 Small businesses and entrepreneurs in every American state and every community use the internet to sell and export their goods and services across the globe.
 Internet-connected small businesses are three times as likely to export and create jobs, grow four times more quickly and earn twice as much revenue per employee.
 The internet cuts the trade deficit in every sector of the U.S. economy.